PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Experiments

+\item \textbf{EFL}~\cite{wang2021entailment}: An entailment-based prompt tuning framework.
+For a fair comparison, we do not pretrain the language model on MNLI task but directly tune the language model as the prompt tuning paradigm. \item \textbf{LM-BFF}~\cite{gao2021making}: A prompt tuning model that automatically searches for demonstrations, templates, and label words.
+Note that LM-BFF utilizes a one-to-one verbalizer for label word selection. \item \textbf{Prompt Tuning}: The standard Prompt-based Tuning augmented by a simple template or template-free. \end{itemize}

-\paragraph{Evaluation setting.} Evaluation is critical in few-shot scenarios because small changes of training dataset can result in a large variance in performance in test dataset.
-Following the few-shot setting in \cite{perez2021true}, \cite{zhang2020revisiting}, \cite{gu2021ppt} and \cite{gao2020making}, we randomly select $K$-shot samples from original dataset for each class to construct the training set $\mathcal{D}_{\text{train}}$ and select another $K$-shot samples to construct the development set $\mathcal{D}_{\text{val}}$.
-For enhancing the stability of evaluation, we utilize the whole development set of original dataset as out test set $\mathcal{D}_{\text{test}}$ and change the random seed of sampling $\mathcal{D}_{\text{train}} $ and $\mathcal{D}_{\text{val}}$ for five times.
-We select RoBERTa-large as our backbone model to make fair comparison with baselines like LM-BFF~\cite{gao2020making}.
+\paragraph{Evaluation setting.} Evaluation is critical in few-shot scenarios because small changes of the training set can result in a large variance in the performance on the test set.
+Following the few-shot setting in \cite{DBLP:conf/nips/PerezKC21, zhang2020revisiting, gu2021ppt, gao2021making}, we randomly select $K$-shot samples from original datasets for each class to construct the training set $\mathcal{D}_{\text{train}}$ and select another $K$-shot samples to construct the development set $\mathcal{D}_{\text{val}}$.
+For enhancing the stability of evaluation, we utilize the whole test set of original datasets as our test set $\mathcal{D}_{\text{test}}$ and change the random seed of sampling $\mathcal{D}_{\text{train}} $ and $\mathcal{D}_{\text{val}}$ for five times.
+We select RoBERTa-large as our backbone model to make a fair comparison with the baseline LM-BFF.